WE PAY MORE THAN KELLEY BLUE BOOK

 Need help selling your car in Vermont?
 Here are some quick answers

-Do I need to notarize the title in Vermont?
+What documents do I need to sell my car in Vermont?